jHelsing/Yavin/README.md

 was used during development of the authentication and Keycloak integration.

 # ToDo
-- [] Introduce traceability to Snippets and Users
+- [x] Introduce traceability to Snippets and Users
   - [x] Add created and modified date to Snippets
-  - [] Add firstAccess and lastAccess date to users
+  - [x] Add firstAccess and mostRecentAccess date to users
-- [] Implement the endpoints that we have now, so that they are correct and only show what they should.
+- [x] Implement the endpoints that we have now, so that they are correct and only show what they should.
 - [] Add HATEOAS support, see further
   - [] https://spring.io/guides/gs/rest-hateoas/